IntersectMBO/plutus-apps/doc/adr/0016- end-to-end-testing-strategy.rst

    It should also reduce the amount of boilerplate code and provide additional features such as trace logging.

+.. _`argument 8`:

-..
-[8] There's value continuing to test ``cardano-cli`` with Plutus transactions for specific cli flags and the cli's error handling with script evaluation.
+8. There's value continuing to test ``cardano-cli`` with Plutus transactions for specific cli flags and the cli's error handling with script evaluation.
    Some examples of tests that should be covered:

-   * Cli flags that require use of Plutus scripts E.g. tx-out-reference-script-file orcalculate-Plutus-script-cost
+   * Cli flags that require use of Plutus scripts E.g. tx-out-reference-script-file or calculate-plutus-script-cost
    * Cli behaviour when script evaluation passes.
 This could be displaying expected fee correctly.
    * Cli behaviour when script evaluation fails.
 This can be how different types errors are formatted.

-At some point, we may wish to incorporate the `cardano-node-emulator
+9. At some point, we may wish to incorporate the `cardano-node-emulator
    <https://github.com/input-output-hk/Plutus-apps/pull/831>`_ as an alterntaive to ``cardano-testnet``.
    This would enable us to run property based tests due to the node being much faster without consensus.
    With CHaP, ``cardano-node-emulator`` would be released as a separate component, so no need to depend on ``Plutus-apps``.

-There is also always the option of including additional packages to test from ``Plutus-apps`` at a later stage.
+10. We reseve the option of including additional packages to test from ``Plutus-apps`` at a later stage.

 Pros of building and maintaining our own test framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~